-Her owners decided to take the risk, and in the end, it was the best decision they ever made.
-Lily ended up being in the ten percent category and it’s obvious from this video she was ecstatic about it.
-Her owners never gave up, and neither did Lily.
+Her humans decided to take the risk, and in the end, it was the best decision they ever made.
+Lily ended up being in the ten percent category and it’s obvious from this video that she was ecstatic about it.
+Her humans never gave up, and neither did Lily.

 4. 3-Legged Rottweiler Survives Cancer

-Vader the Rottweiler started limping one day, so his owner brought him into the vet.
+Vader the Rottweiler started limping one day, so his human brought him into the vet.
 They discovered Vader had Osteosarcoma cancer in his right front leg.

 The only option was to amputate his leg, or he would have one to two months to live.
-It wasn’t an easy decision because his owner was scared of how Vader would do with just three legs, but he put his trust in the hands of veterinarians.
+It wasn’t an easy decision because his human was scared of how Vader would do with just three legs.
+But he put his trust in the hands of veterinarians.